 How to enroll

-Step participants will be provided with enrollment information at each annual scheduled examination.
-New participants will be able to enroll upon lease-up into the Step Program.
+Step participants will be provided enrollment information at each annual scheduled examination.
+New participants will be able to enroll upon lease-up into the Step program.

-Beginning November 1, 2015, families that would like to get a jump start on the program prior to their next scheduled examination should contact their local housing manager.
+Families that would like to enroll in the program prior to their next scheduled examination should contact their local housing manager.